SpawnsSinner/SpawnsSinner/README.md

 🟢 - actively looking at pt!! probably whispering someone
 🌙 - offtab, asleep or afk, whisper me if you wanna interact
-⛔ - nonverbal. you can still walk up and boop me/talk to me, though!! i just won't respond with words
+⛔ - nonverbal or just not in a talking mood. you can still sit with Me though!
 if my pony is sleeping, chances are i'm asleep irl too
 ### [main straw](https://spawnsynner.straw.page/) / [pt straw](https://spawnsinner.straw.page/) / [current fronter?](https://pluralkit.xyz/f/wxtdb)